Updated December 19, 2021

 Being a Moonie is not easy: forbidden in practice, if not by formal rule, are smoking, alcohol, and drugs.
 Absolutely taboo is premarital sex, which Moon rails against as “fornication.”

 For what do [members] make these sacrifices?
-Nothing short of “the kingdom of heaven on earth,” as promised to it by its leader, who claims to have found the way thru a series of revelations he received from Jesus Christ between his 16th and 26th birthdays.
+Nothing short of “the kingdom of heaven on earth,” as promised to it by its leader, who claims to have found the way through a series of revelations he received from Jesus Christ between his 16th and 26th birthdays.
 The sect’s bible, called “Divine Principle,” is the fruit of these “revelations,”…

 “Many of us believe that Reverend Moon is the messiah, but we consider this a personal matter.”
 Moon, for his part, is perfectly aware that “many” of his followers regard him as the messiah, and he has apparently never made any attempt to convince them that this is not the case.